yaxley-peaks/blog/index.md

 # Hello!
 ### You finally made it here.

 Here is where I post things I feel like posting about.
 Maybe you will find these interesting too.
-This is also where I post when `head full, many thoughts`.
+I post whenever I feel like posting.

 ### Some other stuff I have no place to put:
 - [Most used](https://yaxley.in/most-used)